Summary Lord Of The Flies Chapter 5

 Examine the Dialogue

 Carefully examine the dialogue between the boys in Chapter 5.
-How does their language reflect their changing emotional states and their evolving relationships with each other?
+On top of that, how does their language reflect their changing emotional states and their evolving relationships with each other?
 How does the dialogue contribute to the overall tension and conflict in the chapter?

 Consider the Broader Context